 - Contracts approved by the European Commission which impose data protection obligations on the parties to the transfer.
 For further details, see European Commission Model contracts for the transfer of personal information to third countries.

-In compliance with the US-EU and Swiss-US Privacy Shield Principles, Medidata commits to resolve complaints about our collection or use of your personal information.
-European Union or Swiss individuals with inquiries or complaints regarding our Private Shield policy should first contact Medidata at: email@example.com.
+In compliance with the Swiss-US Privacy Shield Principles, Medidata commits to resolve complaints about our collection or use of your personal information.
+Swiss individuals with inquiries or complaints regarding our Private Shield policy should first contact Medidata at: firstname.lastname@example.org.

 Medidata has selected a third party to serve as its independent recourse mechanism (IRM) for dispute resolution arising from certain transfers or processing of Personal Information (non-HR data) under Privacy Shield.
 Medidata has further committed to refer unresolved Privacy Shield complaints under the Swiss-US Privacy Shield Principles to the BBB EU PRIVACY SHIELD, operated by the Council of Better Business Bureaus.
 If you do not receive timely acknowledgment of your complaint from us, or if we have not addressed your complaint to your satisfaction, please contact or visit the BBB at http://www.bbb.org/EU-privacy-shield/for-eu-consumers/ for more information or to file a complaint.
 The services of BBB are provided at no cost to you.
 Under certain conditions, more fully described on the Privacy Shield website, you may be entitled to invoke binding arbitration when other dispute resolution procedures have been exhausted.

 Medidata’s commitments under the Privacy Shield framework are also subject to the investigatory and enforcement powers of the United States Federal Trade Commission.